“Shakespeare” & The Ornaments of Virtue Part II

 This was the vision of Edward de Vere—the end crowns the work; this world is passing, transient, fleeting.
 All will not be made right in this life, but in the world to come, at the dread judgment, when the books will be opened, and every secret laid bare.
 Then, the prophetic soul of the wide world will at last receive its consummation, and those who have labored in the mercy of God, will receive their crowns, and be adorned with the ornaments of virtue.

 “It is, therefore,” Looney explains, “as we approach the highest triumphs of his genius, which represent the whole, that his work becomes a special or synoptic self-revelation.
-This, however, pertains to the inward or spiritual life rather than to its external forms. [xxviii]
+This, however, pertains to the inward or spiritual life rather than to its external forms. [xx]

 Copyright 2023 Jonathan Jackson